defenseunicorns/uds-package-cert-manager/README.md

 * Deploy package
     * all defaults - `zarf package deploy zarf-package-*.zst`

-    * with custom values - `zarf package deploy zarf-package-*.zst --set cert_manager_values=<values-file>`
+    * with custom values - `zarf package deploy zarf-package-*.zst --set custom_values=<values-file>`

-    * with custom manifests - `zarf package deploy zarf-package-*.zst --components=deploy-custom-manifests --set cert_manager_manifests=<manifests>`
+    * with custom manifests - `zarf package deploy zarf-package-*.zst --components=deploy-custom-manifests --set custom_manifests=<manifests>`

     * for use in cluster with istio - `zarf package deploy zarf-package-*.zst --set configure_for_istio=true`

 ## Controlling Values

 You can set cert-manager values via `deploy-cert-manager-values.yaml`.
-This file will get passed to the `CERT_MANAGER_VALUES` variable, which will populate a values file given to the `deploy-chart` component.
+This file will get passed to the `CUSTOM_VALUES` variable, which will populate a values file given to the `deploy-chart` component.
 This allows you to add to or override the default values found in [cert-manager-values.yaml](./values/cert-manager-values.yaml).
 It's important to keep `installCRDs: true`, unless you want to manually install them yourself via `kubectl`. _If you do want to install CRDs manually after package deploy, you will not want to deploy the optional `deploy-custom-manifests` component, because it will fail without the CRDs._

 You can find a list of configurable values at [artifacthub.io](https://artifacthub.io/packages/helm/cert-manager/cert-manager).